RSS

 2024

-Russia has developed a technology for preserving the life of a donor heart for 10 hours.
+Development of technology for preserving the life of the donor heart for 10 hours.
 Artificial lungs are used for this

 In October 2024, Russian scientists talked about the creation of an innovative technology that allows, according to them, to maintain the viability of a donor heart outside the body for up to 10 hours.
 A key feature of the method is the use of artificial lungs, which significantly increases the transport time of the organ for transplantation.